johndbrey@gmail.com

 consistency so striking that we

-cannot help thinking that this passage
+help thinking that this passage

 is, in fact, an expression in words of